 Analysis of forces or quantitative measurements of energy are not expected in state assessment.

 4-PS3-4.
-Apply scientific principles of energy and motion to test and refine a device that converts motion energy to electrical energy or uses stored energy to cause motion or produce light or sound.*
+Apply scientific principles of energy and motion to test and refine a device that converts kinetic energy to electrical energy or uses stored energy to cause motion or produce light or sound.*

 Clarification Statement: